SportBeep.com

 Sasaki, whose father and grandparents were killed in the 2011 tsunami that virtually wiped his Japanese hometown of Rikuzentakata off the map, was widely regarded as the hottest pitching prospect in the sport.
 Yet while billed as a potential generational talent, Sasaki’s first season in the major leagues did not start according to plan.
 In March, he was pulled during the second inning of his first start at Dodger Stadium against Detroit, when he issued four walks and got only five outs in 61 pitches.
 A disconsolate Sasaki was seen looking tearful in the dugout following that inauspicious debut, a reaction that drew criticism from veteran commentators.

-“It’s tough watching somebody cry out on the bench…,” retired six-time All-Star pitcher CC Sabathia told USA Today Sports.
+“It’s tough watching somebody cry out on the bench,” retired six-time All-Star pitcher CC Sabathia told USA Today Sports.
 “I would have much rather seen him do that upstairs.
-There’s no problem showing emotion but I want to see him do that in the locker room,” the former New York Yankees ace added.
+There’s no problem showing emotion, but I want to see him do that in the locker room,” the former New York Yankees ace added.
 Two-time MLB All-Star Jonathan Lucroy challenged Sasaki to emerge harder from his disastrous Dodger Stadium debut.
 “He’s soft.
 I’ve seen it before,” Lucroy said.
 “Only thing that will help him is to fail.
 Massively.
 He will either weaken out or transform into a hardened warrior.
 That will be his choice.”

 After Thursday, few were under any illusions about Sasaki’s ability to thrive in the pressure-laden crucible of playoff baseball.
 Dodgers skipper Roberts had initially only planned to use him for two innings, but after seeing him run through the Phillies lineup, opted to use him in the 10th.
 “He didn’t bat an eye.
 He was ready, and he didn’t run from it,” Roberts said of the decision to extend Sasaki.
 “It’s part of the Japanese culture, the toughness.
 He’s been a star his entire life.”

-Sasaki’s transformation was aided by months of painstaking rehab which saw Dodgers backroom staff work on his bio-mechanics to repair his shoulder and regain velocity.
+Sasaki’s transformation was aided by months of painstaking rehab that saw Dodgers backroom staff work on his bio-mechanics to repair his shoulder and regain velocity.
 His decisive contribution on Thursday earned praise from Dodgers starter Tyler Glasnow, who had laid the foundation for the win after tossing six scoreless innings.
 “It was incredible,” Glasnow said of Sasaki.
 “I think for what he went through in the beginning of the year, to come back and then come out and throw some of the nastiest innings I’ve seen in baseball.
 It just shows how strong he is, how much of a competitor he is.
 Didn’t seem like anything fazed him.
 It’s extremely impressive.
 We’ll need him for the rest of the season.”

 © 2024 AFP